domRiddle/ASF/Localization.md

 ---

-Regardless of case, firstly you should copy the source string and translate it as usual, leaving entire HTML (if present) in-tact.
+Regardless of case, firstly you should copy the source string and translate it as usual, leaving entire HTML (if present) intact.
 This would be example of translation for Polish language:

 ---